ChillkroeteTTS/article-moving-from-clojurescript-to-typescript/readme.md

 }
 ```

-However this would require me to duplicate a lot of code every time I add a new type.
-Instead I created a generic interface which describes this pattern for me:
+However this requires me to duplicate a lot of code any time I add a new type.
+Instead, I created a generic interface which describes this pattern for me:

 ```
 interface ImmutableOf<T> extends Map<string, any> {